ShabbirHasan1/occams-rpc/docs/design_v2.md

 The codec is intended to support encryption, so there should be a shared state, which needs to be initialized as an Arc<Codec> and shared between the connection reader and writer.
 Therefore, the dispatcher should be an Arc shared between the reader and writer.

-Because the reader and writer for a connection are parallel, we should define the ReqDispatch and RespReceiver traits separately.
-The ReqDispatch trait relies on RespReceiver because it needs to know about the task type of the done channel.
+We set RespTask in ServerFactory as an associated type, to defined the task type for the RespNoti channel but we leave ReqDispatch to be inferred from

-We set RespReceiver in ServerFactory as an associated type, but we leave ReqDispatch to be inferred from ` fn new_dispatcher(&self) -> impl ReqDispatch<Self::RespReceiver>``, because, like ReqDispatchClosure, it usually comes with a closure capturing the context about how to dispatch the task.
+` fn new_dispatcher(&self) -> impl ReqDispatch<Self::RespReceiver>``, because, like ReqDispatchClosure, it usually comes with a closure capturing the context about how to dispatch the task.
 This may be a Fn or a struct defined by the user.